Near-threshold $\pi^-$ photoproduction on the deuteron

 The total cross section for \PiM photoproduction on the deuteron was determined according to

-In Eq.~\eqref{eq:xsec}, $Y$ is the yield of RC photons, $\Omega_{\rm eff}$ is the detector acceptance, $N_\gamma$ is the tagged-photon flux incident on the target, $\kappa_{\rm eff}$ is the effective target thickness, $P_{\rm c}$ is the \PiM capture probability inside the LD$_2$ target and $B\!R_{\rm rc}$ is the absolute branching ratio for RC.
-The factor $4\pi$ in the numerator originates from the assumption that the photons from RC are emitted isotropically.
-For the determination of the yield, for each detector, timing-coincidence spectra with respect to the post-bremsstrahlung recoil electrons were filled for events inside the cut $E_{\rm det} \in [120,\:133]$~MeV.
+where $Y$ is the yield of RC photons, $\Omega_{\rm eff}$ is the detector acceptance, $N_\gamma$ is the tagged-photon flux incident on the target, $\kappa_{\rm eff}$ is the effective target thickness, $P_{\rm c}$ is the \PiM capture probability inside the LD$_2$ target and $B\!R_{\rm rc}$ is the branching ratio for RC.
+The factor $4\pi$ originates from the assumption that RC photons are emitted isotropically.
+For the yield determination, timing-coincidence spectra with respect to the post-bremsstrahlung recoil electrons were filled for events inside the cut $E_{\rm det} \in [120,\:133]$~MeV.
 The FP channels were grouped in eight ${\sim}2.5$~MeV wide bins, resulting in eight spectra per detector.
 The resulting spectra had a coincidence peak superimposed upon events that were in random coincidence.
-As the dominant background reactions were removed by the cut on $E_{\rm det}$, \PiM capture yields could be determined directly from fits to the coincidence spectra, as illustrated in the inset of Fig.~\ref{fig:espec_plot}.
+As the dominant background reactions were removed by the cut on $E_{\rm det}$, \PiM capture yields could be determined directly from fits to the coincidence spectra (Fig.~\ref{fig:espec_plot} inset).
 The signal peak was represented by a Gaussian.
 The background from random coincidences had a time structure due to a time modulation of the electron-beam intensity related to the pulse-stretching and beam-extraction apparatus~\cite{jebali2013}.